 • various other types of personal information that you may provide to us.

 We use your personal information to provide legal advice and services to you, your company or organization, to issue invoices and to maintain our database of clients.
 We may use your personal information to obtain payment of any outstanding invoices for services we have provided to you.
-We may also use your personal information so that we may communicate with you about recent developments in the law, inform you of DWF news and invite you to our firm events.
+We may also use your personal information so that we may communicate with you about recent developments in the law, inform you of Dolden news and invite you to our firm events.